developersCradle/mockito-and-junit-java-unit-testing/README.md

 <img src="mock.PNG" alt="alt text" width="300"/>

-- Junit does not provide mocking ability :(
+- JUnit does not provide mocking ability :(
-	- In Java world, most popular are JMockit, EASYMOCK and Mockito
-		- Mockito by far the most popular at the writing time
+	- In Java world, most popular are **JMockit**, **EASYMOCK** and **Mockito** by far the most popular at the writing time
 - Mockito needs at least Java 8 version

 <img src="class_diagram.png" alt="alt text" width="400"/>

-- Don't mock methods from BookService
+- Don't mock methods from `BookService`
-	- Test all methods from BookService
+	- Test all methods from `BookService`
 - ``new BookingService(paymentService, roomService, bookingDAO, mailSender)``
 	- We want to mock out dependencies form this service
 		- Basic way to do this is using mock ``this.paymentService = mock(PaymentService.class);``
-- By default mockito uses **nice mocks**
+- By default Mockito uses **nice mocks**
 	- returns values makes sense
 	- Nice mocks default values:
-		1. empty list
+		- Empty list
-		2. null Object
+		- Null Object
-		3. 0 / false primitives
+		- 0 / false primitives
 - We can specify return type for specific input or any all input

 ```
 when(this.roomServiceMock.getAvailableRooms()).thenReturn(Collections.singletonList(new Room("Room 1", 2)));
 ```

-- When() something happens then -> do something
+- When() something happens then → do something
 	- Chaining when then
 		- This changes default behavior from empty list to single element list
-		- Now when getAvailableRooms() is called return list with new Room
+		- Now when `getAvailableRooms()` is called return list with new Room
-- ReturningW value first time, different value when calling second time
+- Returning value first time, different value when calling second time
-- We can chain multiple returns 1nd call and 2nd call
+- We can chain multiple returns 1:nd call and 2nd call

 ```
 .thenReturn(Collections.singletonList(new Room("Room 1", 5))) 	// First time called should return one room